ibm-cloud-docs/cephaas/host_create.md

 {: #creating-host-with-api}
 {: api}

 You can create hosts by directly calling the Host REST APIs.
-For more information about the Host {{site.data.keyword.cephaas_short}} API, see the [{{site.data.keyword.cephaas_full_notm}} API reference](/apidocs/block-storage){: external}.
+For more information, see the [{{site.data.keyword.cephaas_full_notm}} API reference](/apidocs/block-storage){: external}.

-Define variables for the IAM token and API endpoint.
-{: requirement}

-### Creating a host with the API
-{: #creating-host-api}

-Make a `POST /hosts` request to create a host, and define the host by using the `name` parameter.
+Make a `POST /hosts` request to create a host.
 Specify a host `name`, `nqn`, and an optional `volume_id`.

-The host `nqn` must be fetched from the NVMe initiator as described in [About volume host mappings](/docs/cephaas?topic=cephaas-about-volume-host-mappings).
+Ensure that you have defined the variables for the IAM token and API endpoint.
+Also, ensure that you have the host `nqn` handy.
+The host `nqn` can be fetched from the NVMe initiator as described in [About volume host mappings](/docs/cephaas?topic=cephaas-about-volume-host-mappings).
 {: requirement}

-Valid host names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
-Host names must begin with a lowercase letter.
-Hyphens cannot be used to start or end the name.
-Host names must be unique across the entire infrastructure.
-For example, if you create two volumes with the same name in the same deployment, an error `Host name already exists` is displayed.
-{: tip}

 ```sh